General elections in Singapore: Cooling-off day

-Prime Minister Lee Hsien Loong justified the changes as enabling voters to think dispassionately about the candidates' stands on issues raised, and reducing the chance of public disorder;
+Prime Minister Lee Hsien Loong justified the changes as enabling voters to think dispassionately about the candidates' stands on issues raised, and reducing the chance of public disorder.

 Polling

 Badges, favours, flags, rosettes, symbols, sets of colours, advertisements, handbills, placards, posters and replica voting papers may not be carried, worn, used or displayed by any person or on any vehicle as political propaganda, although candidates may wear replicas of the symbols allotted to them for election purposes.
 In addition, holding election meetings and canvassing are not permitted on the day before polling day and polling day itself.
 Canvassing involves trying to persuade a person to vote or not to vote in a particular way, or visiting a voter for an election-related purpose at home or at their workplace.
 It is also an offence to exercise undue influence on any person at or near a polling station, for instance, by trying to find out the identity of any person entering a polling station, recording voters' particulars, and waiting outside or loitering within 200 m of polling stations.

 Voters receive poll cards informing them of the polling stations where they can cast their votes in person.
 Polling day at a general election is a public holiday, and voting is compulsory.
 Unless the returning officer decides otherwise, polling stations are open from 8:00 am to 8:00 pm on polling day.
 To vote, voters must go to the polling stations assigned to them.
 Applying for a ballot paper or voting in the name of someone else, or attempting to vote more than once, amounts to the offence of personation.
 If a person claiming to be a voter named in the electoral register turns up at a polling station after someone also claiming to be that voter has already voted, the second person is permitted to cast what is called a "tendered vote" using a ballot paper of a different colour after taking an oath to confirm his identity.

+Voters are then given a ballot paper with an area to state their choice by marking it with a cross.
+The paper is then folded vertically in half, then slotted into a ballot box.
+As of the 2020 Singaporean general election, a self-inking device (such as a pen and later, a stamp introduced in the 2023 Singaporean presidential election) will also be provided, though ELD advised voters to bring a pen as standby in the event the stamp's ink ran out.